The Day the Beatles Received Their MBEs

 There was also a brief opportunity for their trademark irreverent humor. "[The Queen] said to me, 'Have you been together long?'"
 McCartney remembered.
 "And I said, 'Yes, many years.'
 And Ringo [Starr] said, '40 years,'" which made the Queen laugh.

 John Lennon would later claim that the Beatles were so nervous at the idea of meeting the Queen that they went into the bathroom and smoked marijuana.
-But later George Harrison would refute Lennon's claims, saying that it was a regular cigarette.
+George Harrison subsequently refuted Lennon's claims, however, saying that it was a regular cigarette.

 Four years later, Lennon sent back his MBE.
 "Your Majesty," he wrote, "I am returning my MBE as a protest against Britain’s involvement in the Nigeria-Biafra thing, against our support of America in Vietnam and against ‘Cold Turkey’ slipping down the charts.
 With love.
 John Lennon of Bag."
 The medal was discovered in a vault at St. James Palace in 2009.